Legal-Innovation-Lab-Wales/scenario-platform/README.md

 rails db:migrate
 rails db:seed``

-You should now be able view the main web page at
+You should now be able to view the main web page at

 ``http://localhost:3000``